backube/volsync/docs/getting_started/index.rst

    kubectl create ns dest
    kubectl create -n dest -f examples/scribe_v1alpha1_replicationdestination.yaml

-A service object is created which will be used by the ReplicationSource to rsync the data.
-Record the service IP as it will be used for the ReplicationSource.
+A service is created which will be used by the ReplicationSource to rsync the data.
+Record the service IP address as it will be used for the ReplicationSource.

 .. code-block:: bash

-   kubectl get svc -n dest
+   kubectl get replicationdestination database-destination -n dest --template={{.status.rsync.address}}
-   NAME                                TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)   AGE scribe-rsync-dest-database-sample   ClusterIP   10.107.249.72   <none>        22/TCP    18s
+   10.107.249.72

 Now it is time to deploy our database.